How to Legally Decline a Tenant: Setting Tenant Criteria

 1. Clean background check

-As the landlord you are responsible for taking into account your neighbors additionally should it be found that the tenant is running an illegal operation from your rental you could find yourself liable.
+As the landlord you are responsible for taking into account your neighbors and other occupants of an apartment building.
+Additionally, should it be found that the tenant is running an illegal operation from your rental you could find yourself liable.

 An applicant with a clean criminal check could be a good indicator that you can trust them with your property and the neighborhood.
 You’ll want to be sure to perform a criminal check at both the state and national level that includes Most Wanted Databases and the National Sex Offender Public Registry.

 According to TransUnion research residents that have previously been evicted are as much as three times more likely to go through an eviction again.
-Since prior evictions are predictive of future evictions, an eviction record should be a warning sign that landlords take seriously.
+Since prior evictions may be predictive of future evictions, an eviction record should be a warning sign that landlords take seriously.

-Although a blank eviction check is a good indicator that the applicant has a positive rental history, you’ll still want to conduct a landlord reference check to make sure the prospective tenant’s behavior at prior residences was up to par.
+Although a blank eviction check indicates that the applicant has a positive rental history, you’ll still want to conduct a landlord reference check to make sure the prospective tenant’s behavior at prior residences was up to par.

 1. Stable employment history